apache2op/ATM/README.md

 3. Add required images, classes and JAR files (mandatory) according to the folder structure

-4. Install and Setup MySQL Workbench: https://dev.mysql.com/downloads/installer/
+4. Install MySQL workbench from there: https://dev.mysql.com/downloads/installer/ and setup it by watching this guiding video: https://youtu.be/yE6tIle64tU?si=vEbE1Eo7gY3BIwyP&t=594

 5. Run `Login.java`